By Rob Sample

 “The input that we receive from parents and teachers is invaluable,” continues Laura Kizior.
 “Because they’re the ones who are actually using our supplements, it’s important for us to listen to their concerns in order to make the supplements as easy to use as possible.”

 But parents and teachers are not the only ones who have responded favorably to CLSP.
-This past January, Laura Kizior and Mary Kizior were interviewed on EWTN’s At Home with Jim and Joy, and in March, Cardinal Burke wrote a letter to ALL president Judie Brown, expressing his endorsement of the program: “The Culture of Life Studies Program of American Life League provides an excellent program to teach children, from their earliest years through their teens, in an age-appropriate, consistent and systematic way, to understand and embrace the culture of life.”
+[Last year] Laura Kizior and Mary Kizior were interviewed on EWTN’s At Home with Jim and Joy, and . . .
+Cardinal Burke wrote a letter to ALL president Judie Brown, expressing his endorsement of the program: “The Culture of Life Studies Program of American Life League provides an excellent program to teach children, from their earliest years through their teens, in an age-appropriate, consistent and systematic way, to understand and embrace the culture of life.”

-The CLSP eventually plans to publish material online.
-It also hopes to broaden its focus.
+The CLSP [also publishes] material online. . . .
 As a project of American Life League, both its educational content and marketing methods contain an explicitly Catholic focus.
 In the future, CLSP hopes to create versions of its materials that will work for all Christian teachers and parents.

 The CLSP is also working to build alliances with like-minded organizations.
 Besides creating more distribution opportunities for the program, such alliances enable CLSP and other groups to share ideas and content and even collaborate on projects.